OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Many hiking shoes don’t offer that same amount of support or padding and can cause plantar fasciitis to flare up or return.

-After testing out all of the best hiking shoes for plantar fasciitis, we determined that the best hiking shoe from the bunch is the Salomon X Ultra 3 Mid GTX.
+After testing all the leading hiking shoes for plantar fasciitis, we found that the top choice is the Salomon X Ultra 3 Mid GTX.

 Salomon X Ultra 3 Mid GTX